Neural Task Synthesis for Visual Programming: Concluding Discussions

 \section{Concluding Discussions}

-\looseness-1We developed a novel neuro-symbolic technique, \AlgoNeurTaskSyn, that can synthesize visual programming tasks for a given specification.
-We demonstrated the effectiveness of \AlgoNeurTaskSyn{} through an extensive evaluation on reference tasks from popular visual programming environments.
-We believe our proposed technique has the potential to drastically enhance introductory programming education by synthesizing personalized content for students.
-Next, we discuss a few limitations of our current work and outline a plan for future work.
-First, the two neural components of \AlgoNeurTaskSyn{} use LSTM/CNN-based architecture and trained from scratch; it would be interesting to fine-tune models like GPT-4 or (an open-source variant) CodeT5~\cite{DBLP:conf/emnlp/0034WJH21} for synthesizing visual programming tasks.
-Second, our methodology focused on visual programming; it would be interesting to develop generative models for synthesizing tasks in other programming domains, e.g., Python problems that match a given specification.
-Third, our evaluation study focused on six objectives but didn't capture human-centered aspects, e.g., the difficulty or interpretability of tasks; in the future, it would be important to conduct user studies with educators and students to evaluate the quality of synthesized tasks.
+We developed a novel neuro-symbolic technique, \AlgoNeurTaskSyn, that can synthesize visual programming tasks for a given specification.
+We demonstrated both the efficiency and effectiveness of \AlgoNeurTaskSyn{} through an extensive evaluation on synthetically generated and reference tasks picked from popular visual programming environments.
+We believe our proposed technique has the potential to enhance introductory programming education by synthesizing personalized content.
+Moreover, we showcase the challenges that purely neural generative models and purely symbolic models face. \AlgoBaseTaskSyn{}, a purely symbolic model, can lead to semantic irregularities in codes and low-quality tasks.
+On the other hand, purely generative techniques based on GPT-4 struggle to generate high-quality puzzles.
+This result aligns with findings in contemporary studies that GPT-4 may face challenges in code execution, symbolic operations, test-case generation, and task synthesis \citep{DBLP:journals/corr/abs-2303-12712, DBLP:journals/corr/abs-2306-17156}.

+There are many interesting directions for future work.
+First, we have built our LSTM/CNN-based architecture specialized for task synthesis objectives; it would be interesting to fine-tune models like GPT-4 to improve its capabilities for synthesizing visual programming tasks.
+Moreover, we can analyze the logical and spatial abilities of these fine-tuned models by curating benchmarks in visual programming domains.
+Second, our methodology focused on visual programming; it would be interesting to develop generative models for synthesizing tasks in other programming domains, such as synthesizing Python problems that match a certain input-output configuration and other specifications regarding the possible solution codes.
+Third, our evaluation study considered various objectives capturing human-centered aspects along with expert annotations; in the future, it would also be useful to conduct studies with human learners to evaluate the quality in terms of perceived difficulty or interpretability of synthesized tasks.